-How does the unit know where the blade is? does it actually touch the blade?
+How does the unit know where the blade is?
+Does it actually touch the blade?

 No, part of the unit comes in direct contact with the blade.
 The system measures the position of the blade by noting its effect on a pulsating electromagnetic field.
-This way, it "sees" only the blade itself and is not affected by word chips, cutting fluid, or any other non-metalic substance between the blade and the detector.
+This way, it "sees" only the blade itself and is not affected by word chips, cutting fluid, or any other non-metallic substance between the blade and the detector.

 What does the system consist of?
 What comes with the complete unit?

-There are three main components to the complete system: the sensor, which is a small cylindrical object mounted near the blade; a controller display unit which is typically mounted in the sawer's cab; and a data cable which connects the other two components together.
+There are three main components to the complete system: the sensor, which is a small cylindrical object mounted near the blade; a controller display unit which is typically mounted in the sawyer's cab; and a data cable which connects the other two components together.
 We also provide a small bracket for mounting the sensor and (optionally) any extra cable needed to extend the distance from the sensor ro the controller/display unit.